jayvalentine/z80-os/README.md

-# z80-os
+# ZEBRA Z80 Operating System

-An operating system for a Z80 computer, implemented mostly in C with some inline assembler.
+ZEBRA is an operating system for a Z80 computer, implemented mostly in C with some assembler.

 ## License